B3CKDOOR/Discord-LiveBot/README.md

 # YOU ARE NOT ALLOWED TO RUN USER ACCOUNTS WITH THIS APP, ITS AGAINST TOS
 ## You have been warned

+**Originally Developed By PlayBy, Fixed / Updated by B3CKDOOR**

+### NOTE: The assets in this project belong to their rightfull owners.

 At the moment, livebot is still in **UNSTABLE beta**.
 To run it, open a terminal window in the main directory, then type `npm start`.

 <img src='https://i.imgur.com/rRcAOBj.png' height='300px' style='border-radius: 10px;'/>